Declaration of Neutrality: History

 Formally, the declaration was promulgated voluntarily by the Republic of Austria.
 Politically, it was the direct consequence of the allied occupation by the Soviet Union, the United States, the United Kingdom, and France between 1945 and 1955, from which the country was freed by the Austrian State Treaty of 15 May the same year.
 The Soviet Union would not have agreed to the State Treaty if Austria had not committed to declaring neutrality after the allied forces had left the country.

 Since 1955, neutrality has become a deeply ingrained element of Austrian identity.
 An opinion poll from March 2022 found that 76% favored Austria remaining neutral, versus 18% who supported joining NATO.

 Membership of Austria in the European Union (or its predecessor organizations) was controversial due to the Austrian commitment to neutrality.
-Austria only joined the bloc in 1995 together with Sweden and Finland which had also declared their neutrality in the Cold War, following a referendum on accession.
+Austria only joined the bloc in 1995 together with Finland and Sweden which had also declared their neutrality in the Cold War, following a referendum on accession.

 In 1995, Austria joined NATO's Partnership for Peace program, but only after Russia had done so.

+In March 2023, Freedom Party politicians walked out of a speech delivered by Ukrainian President Volodymyr Zelenskyy to the Austrian parliament on the 400th day of the Russian invasion of Ukraine.
+They argued the speech violated Austria's neutrality and left placards reading "space for neutrality" and "space for peace" on their desks.

+In 2023, Austria joined the European Sky Shield Initiative created in 2022 as a reaction to the Russian invasion of Ukraine.
+The project would fund a European missile defense system.
+The government argued that, because their resources are being pooled with other countries, it is not a violation of their neutrality.